Our Story

 • Workshops and Trainings in Shiatsu, Thai Yoga Massage, Fascia Release

-• Additional Yoga Certifications: Restorative Yoga, Anatomy & Biomechanics, Prenatal Yoga, Meditation, Pranayama, Yin Yoga, Yoga for Grief, Trauma Sensitive Yoga, Yoga Therapy and Mindfulness
+• Additional Yoga Certifications: Restorative Yoga, Anatomy & Biomechanics, Prenatal Yoga, Meditation, Pranayama, Yin Yoga, Yoga for Grief, Trauma Sensitive Yoga and Mindfulness